Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 The project was developed by Akshat Gupta and Silvia Cunico with the help of Prof. Roman Klinger, from the University of Stuttgart.
 The program has 4 main purposes:
-- Recognizing disease entities in text documents and labeling them according to the BIO system
+- Recognizing disease entities in text documents and labeling them according to the BIO tags
 - Evaluating pre-trained models with test dataset
 - Training new models with given corpora that follow the NCBI format
 - Interpreting the model's predictions with the LIME and GALE approximation techniques